deckhouse/virtualization/docs/USER_GUIDE.md

 ### Additional network interfaces

 {{< alert level="warning" >}}
-To work with additional networks, the `sdn` module must be activated.
+To work with additional networks, the `sdn` module must be enabled.
 {{< /alert >}}

-Virtual machines can be connected to additional networks — project (Network) or cluster (ClusterNetwork).
+Virtual machines can be connected to additional networks: project networks (`Network`) or cluster networks (`ClusterNetwork`).

 To do this, specify the desired networks in the configuration section `.spec.networks`.
-If this block is not specified (which is the default value), the VM will use only the main cluster network.
+If this block is not specified (which is the default behavior), the VM will use only the main cluster network.

-Features and important points about working with additional network interfaces:
+Important considerations when working with additional network interfaces:

 - The order of listing networks in `.spec.networks` determines the order in which interfaces are connected inside the virtual machine.
 - Adding or removing additional networks takes effect only after the VM is rebooted.
 - To preserve the order of network interfaces inside the guest operating system, it is recommended to add new networks to the end of the `.spec.networks` list (do not change the order of existing ones).
 - Network security policies (NetworkPolicy) do not apply to additional network interfaces.
-- Network parameters (IP addresses, gateways, DNS, etc.) for additional networks are configured manually from within the guest OS (for example, using cloud-init).
+- Network parameters (IP addresses, gateways, DNS, etc.) for additional networks are configured manually from within the guest OS (for example, using Cloud-Init).

 Example of connecting a VM to the project network `user-net`: